robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 ![images/storyboard.png](images/storyboard.png)

 1. The __Outline View__ shows the contents of every scene in the storyboard in form of a tree.
-It is collapsable via the button in the bottom right corner.
+It is collapsible via the button in the bottom right corner.
 2. The __Canvas__ allows you to visually modify your scenes.
 3. The __Auto-layout Tools__ allow you to apply layout constraints to your UI elements.